SteveAyre/uuid2bin/README.md

 #### Benchmarks

-We run 10 million times each function and compare the results with the same methods implemented as stored functions.

-Performance was also compared to an alternative implementation by [silviucpp][5] patched with UUID_TO_BIN_OLD and BIN_TO_UUID_OLD names to avoid a conflict.
+We run each function 10 million times and compare the results with the alternative stored functions above and UDF implementation by [silviucpp][5] (patched with UUID_TO_BIN_OLD and BIN_TO_UUID_OLD names to avoid a conflict).

 ###### Stored functions version: